Tisagenlecleucel: Medical uses

 Tisagenlecleucel is indicated for the treatment of those under 25 years of age with B-cell precursor acute lymphoblastic leukemia (ALL) that is refractory or in second or later relapse; or adults with relapsed or refractory (r/r) large B-cell lymphoma after two or more lines of systemic therapy including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, high grade B-cell lymphoma and DLBCL arising from follicular lymphoma.

 In May 2022, the indication in the US was updated to include the treatment of adults with relapsed or refractory follicular lymphoma (FL) after two or more lines of systemic therapy.

 Adverse effects

 A frequent side effect seen is cytokine release syndrome (CRS).

 Serious side effects occur in most patients.
 The most common serious side effects are cytokine release syndrome (a potentially life-threatening condition that can cause fever, vomiting, shortness of breath, pain and low blood pressure) and decreases in platelets (components that help the blood to clot), hemoglobin (the protein found in red blood cells that carries oxygen around the body) or white blood cells including neutrophils and lymphocytes.
 Serious infections occur in around three in ten diffuse large B-cell lymphoma (DLBCL) patients.

+In April 2024, the FDA label boxed warning was expanded to include T cell malignancies.

 History

-The treatment was developed by a group headed by Carl H. June at the University of Pennsylvania, and is licensed to Novartis.
+The treatment was developed by a group headed by Carl H. June and co-invented by Michael C. Milone at the University of Pennsylvania, and is licensed to Novartis.